Skip to content

 You can use the record function from lerobot/scripts/control_robot.py but with a policy checkpoint as input.
 For instance, run this command to record 10 evaluation episodes:

-python lerobot/scripts/control_robot.py record \
+python lerobot/scripts/control_robot.py \

 As you can see, it's almost the same command as previously used to record your training dataset.
 Two things changed:

-2. The name of dataset begins by eval to reflect that you are running inference (e.g. --repo-id ${HF_USER}/eval_act_so100_test).
+2. The name of dataset begins by eval to reflect that you are running inference (e.g. ${HF_USER}/eval_act_so100_test).

 L. More Information